fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 `cpmtools` package.
 Use `fsck -f apple-do <file>` for DOS-ordered images, `apple-po` for ProDOS-ordered images.

-### Boot Image File ###
+### Data-Only Disks ###

 Some 5.25" disks have a directory record with user number 31 and a lower-case filename, such as "cp/m.sys" or "cp/am.sys".
 The extent uses allocation blocks 0x80 through 0x8b, which would be off the end of the disk (140KB minus three 4KB boot tracks = 128KB).
-If the values are treated as wrapping around to the start of the disk, the file contents represent the 12KB boot track area.
+If the values are treated as wrapping around to the start of the disk, the file contains the 12KB boot track area.

-It's unclear what value this provides.
+This trick is used to allow extra storage on non-bootable disks.
+Normally the first three tracks would be considered reserved and inaccessible, and the directory must start in allocation block 0.
+By wrapping around at the end of the disk, the first three tracks become accessible as allocation blocks 128-139.
+To prevent files from overwriting the boot image, a special file is created that spans those blocks.
+Giving the file a special status prevents the file from being deleted.

+The filesystem implementation needs to be aware of this trick, and needs to recognize that the special file has a valid allocation block list but should not be displayed in listings or otherwise be available as a target of commands (especially deletion).

+It's unclear whether 3.5" disks have a similar feature.
+The cpmtools `fsck.cpm` command does not recognize this arrangement and will report an error.

 ### Text Files ###